• Skip to main content

 Data Collection

-Data for this measure is collected using claims, laboratory data, DHCS Fee-For-Service encounter claims and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.
+Data for this measure is collected using claims, laboratory data, DHCS fee-for-service encounter claims and provider data submissions via the Data Submission Tool (DST) on the Provider Portal.

 To find gaps in data: